Fista0405/marvel_fav_characters/README.md

-Application in which you can search for Marvel characters, see their detail information and make favourite list of characters.
+Application in which you can search for Marvel characters, see their detail information and make favorite list of characters.

 !!!Application is still work in progress.!!!